Classbento aims to make fun local workshops easily accessible for everyone.

 To further support our cause, we'll donate $1 from every booking to Dementia Australia.
 This funds local Australian research on dementia and fosters community awareness and engagement.

-Working in a fast-paced startup environment allowed our founder to see firsthand how damaging burnout can be for young professionals, especially millennials who are even more connected than previous generations.
+Working in a fast-paced start-up environment allowed John to see firsthand how damaging burnout can be for young professionals, especially millennials who are even more connected than previous generations.
 Job stress costs employers over $300 billion dollars a year in lost productivity and stress related leave.
 With searches for ‘mindfulness’ skyrocketing in the last five years, we know people are looking for ways to switch off and be less stressed, but simply can’t find a way to do it.
 Classbento reminds you to make time in your schedule to discover a new skill or find a new passion, and highlights the joy of learning.
 By making booking a class an easy, stress-free experience, we make it easy for you to add a bit more life to your work-life balance.

 We won’t be running classes online, or teaching you how to do your taxes.
 Classbento is all about the fun and stimulation that comes with learning (or teaching) a skill and being present in the moment.
 Be inspired by our experienced teachers, and give your brain a chance to stretch those creative wings.
 Join our mission and let's bring more healthy arty fun into our communities.